 Sue Wilson Stafford was a longtime Frisco ISD teacher and advocate for those in need.
 She was born in Madill, Oklahoma, in 1946 and died at her Frisco home on May 24, 2017, shortly after her retirement.
 She graduated from Madill High and Southeastern Oklahoma State University.
 She began teaching in 1969 in Oklahoma and moved to Frisco ISD in 1979.

-She served on the Frisco Housing Authority Board of Commissioners and the YMCA Board of Directors and she and long-time civil servant Gary Burns founded the Frisco Children’s Fund to assist Frisco families in need for over 20 years.
+She served on the Frisco Housing Authority Board of Commissioners and the YMCA Board of Directors and she and longtime civil servant Gary Burns founded the Frisco Children’s Fund to assist Frisco families in need for over 20 years.
 A scholarship fund in her honor through the Frisco Education Foundation provides college money for FISD seniors.
-Sue’s commitment to others garnered her Frisco’s Chamber of Commerce Golden Eagle Award (1990) and the Citizen of the Year Award (1998).
+Sue’s commitment to others garnered her Frisco’s Chamber of Commerce Golden Eagle Award in 1990 and the 1998 Citizen of the Year Award.
 She was also a lifetime member of the PTA.

 Sue’s legacy lives on in her children and through the successes of other young people she advised and assisted over the years.
 Stafford is remembered as one of the community’s greatest advocates for Frisco ISD and its students.

 If your child is absent from school, please contact the campus with this form before 8:30 AM.
 Phone calls are a courtesy, but this form is the only means for official absence reporting.

 Si su niño(a) está ausente de la escuela, por favor comuníquese con la escuela usando este formulario antes de las 8:30 AM.
 Las llamadas son por cortesía, pero este formulario es la única manera de reportar oficialmente la ausencia.